 • Recognize the importance of data validity for different goals and discuss requirements for community-specific goals (standards of evidence)

-• Identify opportunities to use data to support advocacy efforts
+• Identify opportunities to use data to support community efforts